-The combination of these two scattering maps permits the design of the desired diffusive pseudo-orbits, under the assumption of a mass parameter very small compared to eccentricity ($0<\mu<\mu^*$), see~\eqref{Boundmu}), which eventually give rise to true trajectories of the system with the help of shadowing techniques.
+The combination of these two scattering maps permits the design of the desired diffusive pseudo-orbits, under the assumption of a mass \textb{$\mu$ very} small compared to the eccentricity ($0<\mu<\mu^*$, see~\eqref{Boundmu}).
+Shadowing these pseudo-orbits by true trajectories of the system is done using the results of \cite{GuardiaMSS17}.

-It is worth noticing that since all the diffusive trajectories found in this paper shadow ellipses close to parabolas of the Kepler problem, that is, with a very large semi-major axis, their energy is close to zero, and the orientation of their semi-major axis only changes slightly at each revolution. \kk{aclarir}
+It is worth noticing that since {\it all the diffusive trajectories} found in this paper shadow ellipses close to parabolas of the Kepler problem, that is, with a very large semi-major axis, their energy is close to zero.
+The orientation of their semi-major axis \textb{(precession)} changes only slightly at each revolution.